akchaud5/akchaud5/README.md

 |     5| SQL        |

 </details>

-## 💼 Professional Journey
-- 🎓 Computer Science student at Georgia Tech specializing in Machine Learning
-- 🌱 Currently working on AI and Computer Vision projects
-- 💻 Former Software Engineering Intern at Salesforce and Microsoft
-- 🔭 Research Assistant at the ML Systems Lab
-- 📚 Teaching Assistant for Data Structures & Algorithms

 ## 🚀 This Month's Focus
 - 📊 Improving my Deepfake detection model with advanced CNN architectures